 Evading arrest (or detention) is a serious offense in Texas.
 Whether you are charged with evading arrest on foot, or in a motor vehicle, the consequnces for conviction of evading arrest are serious.
 If convicted, you could face jail or prison time, fines, and collateral consequences relating to any property damage or injuries caused during the pursuit.

-When fighting a evading arrest case, you need an attorney that knows how to defend against these accusations, and has a track record of getting evading arrest charges dismissed, and, clients being found not guilty at trial.
+To fight fight an evading case, you need an attorney that knows how to defend against these accusations.
+More importantly, you need an attorney with a track record of success.
 Do not take a deal until you consult with an experienced top Texas attorney about your options and defenses.

-EVADING ARREST CHARGE?
+EVADING CHARGE?

 CALL FOR FREE ATTORNEY CONSULT!